neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 <!--
 As a software developer I've seen firsthand how AI can be both amazing and frustrating.
 GPT-4, for instance, can generate good to great code, especially in areas where I'm less familiar.
-However, it still makes too many mistakes and changes its mind too much, making it unsuitable for use without human supervision.
+However, it still makes too many mistakes and changes its mind too much, making it unsuitable for complex use case and for use without human supervision.
 -->

 ---